fivethirtyeight/d3-pre/README.md

 # d3-pre
-prerender your d3 visualizations
+pre-render your d3 visualizations.

+Serving up a page with svgs elements already created can give significant performance benefits, especially w.r.t perceived load time.

+The idea behind this library is that you run your d3 script locally on a fake (jsdom) DOM, allow d3 to build the initial `SVG`, and then attach event listeners and interactivity in the browser.
+The cool thing is that this library allows you to run exactly the same code locally and in the browser.

 ## Usage

-There are *two* things that you need to do to use this library.
+There are **two** things that you need to do to use this library.

 ### 1. Include d3-pre in your javascript